(This list of courses may not be up to date. Please see the latest General Catalog for a complete list of current courses.)

 MATH 164.
 Topics in the History of Mathematics (3) Topics in mathematics will be studied from a historical perspective.
 Topics will be chosen from: numeration systems; mathematics of the ancient world, especially Greece; Chinese, Hindu and Arabic mathematics; the development of analytic geometry and calculus; and modern axiomatic mathematics.
 Students will solve problems using historical and modern methods.
 Students will read and report on the biography of a mathematician.
 Prerequisites: MATH 053 and junior standing or permission of the instructor.

 MATH 166.
 Mathematical Concepts for Secondary Education (3) Secondary school mathematics from an advanced viewpoint and pedagogical perspective.
-Content is aligned with the mathematics subject matter requirements from the California Commision on Teacher Credentialing.
+Content is aligned with the mathematics subject matter requirements from the California Commission on Teacher Credentialing.
 Prerequisites: MATH 053.

 MATH 168.
 Modern Geometries (4) Selected topics from Euclidean, non-Euclidean and transformational geometry.
 Both analytic and synthetic methods.
 History of the development of geometries and axiomatic systems.
 Laboratory materials and computer packages used to reinforce understanding of the concepts.
 Required for high school teacher candidates.
 Prerequisite: MATH 049 or permission of the instructor.